Frazier Park, California: 2010 census

-2000
+2000 census

 A total of 2,348 people lived in Frazier Park in 2000, of which 2,055 (87 percent) were white.
 Other residents included 34 American Indians or Alaska natives, 19 Asians, and 14 blacks.
 There were 292 Hispanics or Latinos of any race.

 The median age for Frazier Park residents was 38 years compared with 35 for the nation as a whole.

 Frazier Park also had slightly more veterans than its share — 293, or 17%, compared to 13% around the country.

 It had a significantly higher percentage of disabled people than the rest of the nation — 36% vice 19%.

 A fire station at West End Dr and Mount Pinos Way, 2007.
 Frazier Park is unincorporated; fire services are provided by the Kern County Fire Department.

 In contrast with the country at large, where 64% of adults were working, Frazier Park had 48% employed.
 Those who were working had to travel some 42 minutes to their jobs, compared to 25 minutes for most Americans.

 Frazier Park households had a lower median income than the nation as a whole — $46,857, compared to $50,046.

 There were 291 people (12%) below the poverty level in Frazier Park in 2000.
 That is the same proportion as the entire country.

 Almost a quarter of Frazier Park's 1,203 housing units (23%) were vacant when the census was taken in March 2000 — much higher than the national rate of 9%.
 This may be explained by the fact that many Frazier Park properties are second or seasonal homes.
 Property owners lived in about seven of every 10 occupied units, renters in the other three — nearly the same as the remainder of the nation.